browserengineering/book/book/visual-effects.md

 ::: {.web-only}
-With that, [this example](examples/example11-rounded-background.html) will round the corners of its background (notice that it does not round the text though:
+With that, [this example](examples/example11-rounded-background.html) will round the corners of its background (notice that it does not round the text, though):
 :::

 ::: {.print-only}